-Today, financial institutions have complex webs of legacy systems used to maintain their technology infrastructure, built over decades of introducing new applications, system enhancements, and patchwork add-ons.
+Today, our financial institutions have complex webs of legacy systems used to maintain their technology infrastructure, built over decades of introducing new applications, system enhancements, and patchwork addons.
 The result is a façade of straight through, streamlined processing.
 But, in reality, many firm processes still require extensive manual operations to complete even the most basic financial transactions.

 Robotic process automation (RPA) provides the ability to automate tasks that require little decision making, such as information extraction and keying.
-The RPA market is growing as the underlying technology matures and becomes more 'mainstream'.
+The RPA market is still small but the technology is gaining traction and the market size is projected to be \$5 billion by 2020.
 A good starting point for firms looking to implement RPA is the replacement of low complexity, highly repetitive tasks often found in operations, compliance, and other back-office functions.
-Within wealth management, there are already proof of concepts on the following areas: